raeytype/exodus-abyssinica/README.md

 <img src="images/Neville-Garrick-150x150.jpg"/>

 [Neville Garrick](https://en.wikipedia.org/wiki/Neville_Garrick)
-was the artist behind many of Bob Marley's album covers and came up with the idea and design for the Exodus album cover.
+was the artist behind many of Bob Marley's album covers and was the creative mind behind the Exodus cover design.
 We hope this font will help continue to carry his memory onward.

 ## Design Principles